Zeeker/blog/content/post/how-to-build-your-professional-website/index.md

 So if you would rather read that, go ahead.
 No hard feelings.

-So, assuming you're on macOS installing hugo is as simple as typing into your CLI:
+Assuming you're on macOS installing hugo is as simple as typing into your CLI (you'll need to have [brew](https://brew.sh/) installed):

 ```sh
 brew install hugo